 We uphold the highest standards of respect for the human rights of all people and are committed to supporting a safe, ethical workplace and good stewardship of our donations, funds and resources.
 As part of that commitment, Habitat for Humanity International’s ethics policy protects the people and communities it serves from exploitation and abuse, and condemns any activities that violate these standards.

 Habitat for Humanity International also provides staff, volunteers, vendors, donors and the public-at-large a platform to confidentially and anonymously file a notification when they suspect or identify unethical activity.
-In accordance with our global whistle-blower policy, we expressly prohibits any form of retaliation against whistle-blowers who, in good faith, raise concerns related to improper conduct.
+In accordance with our global whistle-blower policy, we expressly prohibit any form of retaliation against whistle-blowers who, in good faith, raise concerns related to improper conduct.

 We value feedback and always strive to improve.
 Contact our Supporter Services team should you have any questions about our annual report or funding at email@example.com .